 Improving writing/editing skills

 I believe that science is the exploration and discovery of knowledge through questions.
 Asking questions is how we begin to learn and investigating those questions is how we gain knowledge.
-I teach science with the goal of inspiring students to question the natural world and themselves.
+I teach science with the goal of inspiring students to question the natural world and the choices they make.
 When I teach, instead of just writing a keyword/phrase on the board, I simply add a question mark to the end of it.
-Having students ask themselves about the meaning of a concept forces them to think beyond a definition, a learning process analogous to how these concepts were originally developed by scientists.
-Fostering this inquisitiveness among students will not only prepare them to learn science, but serves to increase their awareness of the world they live in and their impacts on it.
+Having all students ask themselves about the meaning of a concept forces them to think beyond a definition.
+This learning process is also analogous to how these concepts were originally discovered by scientists.
+Fostering such inquisitiveness among students will not only prepare them to learn science, but it serves to increase their awareness of the world they live in and their potential impacts on it.

 Socrates taught, “An unexamined life is not worth living”.
-Over the years, I have developed a philosophy of teaching that engages students’ curiosity, encourages self-examination and promotes a culture of questioning.
+Over the years, I have developed a philosophy of teaching that engages students’ curiosity, merges personal interests with scientific practices, and promotes a culture of questioning.
 Only by asking questions and investigation will we truly understand our world and ourselves.